 Dwight isn't going to leave $30M on the table, and the Lakers aren't bad enough to drive him away.
 They'll be a playoff team.

 If somehow they do wind up being a below average team at the end of the season and missing the playoffs (I'll believe it when I see it), then maaaybe.
 And if, somehow, that does happen, then I'd say the Rockets have as good a chance at Dwight as anybody.

 If Morey could find some way to convince one to come to Houston maybe the other would come as well?
 Knowing that Harden is on the team as well Morey could easily sell the idea of them being a big three.

 It's going to take a collapse of both L.A teams to make those guys make such a decision though.

-__________________ "Harden often appears not to be doing anything special, or exerting himself much at all—and yet, there he goes, blowing by a good defender and getting all the way to the rim, again..."
+__________________ "Harden often appears not to be doing anything special, or exerting himself much at all—and yet...ahh wait, he may actually not be doing anything after all."

 The post Shaq era before Gasol was a Laker says hi.